defog-ai/defog-python/README.md

     }
 )

-# generate a schema of your Redshift DB
+# generate a schema of your selected Snowflake tables
 # feel free to make changes to the google sheet url generated
 tables_to_query = ['your_table_name_1', 'your_table_name_2']
 gsheets_url = defog.generate_snowflake_schema(tables=tables_to_query)